slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Make other people come to you: use bait if necessary.'
 'Learn to keep people dependent on you.'
-Use absence to increase respect and honor.' -- Robert Greene (8th, 11th and 16th law of power)*
+Use absence to increase respect and honor.' -- Robert Greene (8th, 11th and 16th laws of power)*